LONDON MARKETS: FTSE 100 Powers To Fresh Record As Dow 25,000 Inspires European Stock Rally

 The pound traded at $1.3551, compared with $1.3552 late Thursday in New York.

 What is driving the market: Friday saw a continuation of the positive trading mood that has boosted global equity markets this week, after U.S. stocks ended at records again on Thursday (http://www.marketwatch.com/story/dow-on-track-for-25000-milestone-as-global-stock-rally-stays-strong-2018-01-04).
-The Dow Jones Industrial Average rallied to close above 25,000 for the first time ever, and U.S. stock futures indicated another upbeat day for Wall Street lies ahead.
+The Dow Jones Industrial Average rallied to close above 25,000 for the first time ever, and U.S. stocks also opened higher on Friday.

 Continue Reading Below